How Do I Get My Files On The Internet?

 This is the file template for the active worksheet described in the tutorial.

-This free website is AMAZING.
-It is designed as an extremely easy-to-use teaching resource.
-Within a few minutes, you will see how elegant and effective this site provides focused attention on any learning objective.
+This free website is designed as an easy-to-use teaching resource.
 You can develop your own online content... easily.
-This resource has enormous potential to supplement any type of curriculum or training plan with easy-to-use and easy-to-develop resources.
-This application may become one of the most useful tools in eLearning for years to come.
-Very highly recommended!
+This resource can supplement any type of curriculum or training with easy-to-use resources.

 Elementary Math Drills